CatboyMasha/js-one-time-pad/README.md

 # OTP-Encryption

-Essentially uncrackable OTP (One Time Password) encryptor and decryptor.
+Essentially uncrackable OTP (One Time Pad) encryptor and decryptor.

 I saw a youtube video about how spies sent secret messages and thought it would be fun to code :3